Public Service

 7. The Australian Public Service has a duty to serve the Government, the Parliament and the Australian public equally.
 Undermining its political independence impairs this.

-8. Outsourcing public services and functions and using public funds to enrich corporate interests undermines the value and quality of public services.
+8. Outsourcing public services and functions and using public funds to enrich corporate interests is not in the public interest and erodes the value, expertise, and quality of public services.

 9. The public service should: